dylanrtt/canjs/model/doc/makeFindAll.md

 ## Use

+When a user calls `MyModel.findAll({})`, the function returned by `makeFindAll` will be called.
+Here you can specify what you want to happen before the real request for data is made.
+Call the function passed in `findAllData` with `params` to make the AJAX request, or whatever the external request for data normally does.

-`makeFindAll` can be used to implement base models that perform special behavior. `makeFindAll` is passed a [can.Model.findAllData findAllData] function that retrieves raw data.
+`makeFindAll` can be used to implement base models that perform special behavior, like caching, or adding special parameters to the request object. `makeFindAll` is passed a [can.Model.findAllData findAllData] function that retrieves raw data.
 It should return a function that when called, uses the findAllData function to get the raw data and manually convert it to model instances with [can.Model.models models].